gruntjs-updater/grunt-velocity/README.md

 # grunt-velocity

-> Grunt plugin to run velocity templates through a velocity engine in an un-opinionated way
+> Grunt plugin to run the velocity templates through the node velocity engine in an un-opinionated way.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`